 Office of Elementary and Secondary Education, Department of Education.

-The Department of Education is issuing a notice inviting applications for fiscal year (FY) 2017 for the Impact Aid Discretionary Construction Grant Program, Catalog of Federal Domestic Assistance (CFDA) number 84.041C.
+The Department of Education (Department) is issuing a notice inviting applications for fiscal year (FY) 2019 for the Impact Aid Discretionary Construction Grant Program, Catalog of Federal Domestic Assistance (CFDA) number 84.041C.
+This notice relates to the approved information collection under OMB control number 1810-0657.

 Start Further Info